Kia Optima Plug-In Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Plug-In Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Kia Optima Plug-In Hybrid Insurance
+How to Buy the Cheapest Kia Optima Plug-In Hybrid Insurance

-The items below are a quick review of the car insurance concepts touched on in the above illustrations.
+The items below are a recap of the information covered in the charts and tables above.

 - Increasing physical damage deductibles could save up to $675 each year

-- Drivers who want more liability coverage will pay an extra $460 every year to raise from a low limit to higher 250/500 limits
+- Policyholders who want more liability coverage will pay approximately $460 per year to raise from a low limit to higher 250/500 limits

 Rate Tables and Charts